tcalandra/tools/README.md

 # tools
-A grouping of tools I have created or modified from others to use at work
+This repository is a grouping of tools I have created or modified from google searches to use at work.
+Please read all the code prior to executing in your environment.
+This code has not been tested outside of my working environment.
+The code in this repository is not covered under any warranty.
+Use at your own risk and modify as you feel applicable.
+If you have any questions please reach out to me.